What Is a Pre-Existing Condition in Pet Insurance?

 The most common claim-denial scenario

-A real pattern that walks into Wrisor's call center monthly: an owner enrolls a 4-year-old Lab in pet insurance, completes the 14-day waiting period, then files a $5,800 cruciate ligament surgery claim 8 months later.
+A real pattern that walks into Wrisor's call center monthly: an owner enrolls a 4-year-old Lab in pet insurance, waits through the policy's illness waiting period, then files a $5,800 cruciate ligament surgery claim 8 months later.
 Denied as pre-existing.

 What the records showed: a routine annual exam from 14 months earlier where the vet noted "mild stiffness in left rear leg, no swelling, owner reports occasional reluctance to jump up."
 No diagnosis.
 No imaging.
 No prescribed treatment.
 Just an observation.